-- To manage your dashboards by using the Google Cloud Console, see Managing dashboards through the console.
+- To manage your dashboards by using the Google Cloud Console, see Manage dashboards through the console.

-- To manage your dashboards by using the Cloud Monitoring API, see see Managing dashboards by API.
+- To manage your dashboards by using the Cloud Monitoring API, see Manage dashboards by API.

-- To install a dashboard definition, for example one that is stored in a GitHub repository, see Installing sample dashboards.
+- To install a dashboard definition, for example one that is stored in a GitHub repository, see Install sample dashboards.

 This section provides examples of the widgets that you can add to a custom dashboard.